MicrosoftDocs/quantum-docs-pr/articles/overview/how-to-learn-quantum-computing.md

 ## Join the quantum community

-You don’t have to learn this alone, there is a big community of amateurs and experts who are willing to help you.
+You don’t have to learn this alone, there is a big community of amateurs and experts alike who are willing to help you.
 Don’t be afraid to ask!

 * If you have any questions about Q# or quantum computing don’t hesitate and take a look at the Quantum Computing StackExchange site.
 If you don’t find your specific question you can always ask a new one.
 * Check out Q# blog and Microsoft Quantum Blog to stay up to date with the latest news and resources about Q#.